 - text -- textual information.
 The primary subtype, "plain", indicates plain (unformatted) text.
 No special software is required to get the full meaning of the text, aside from support for the indicated character set.
 Subtypes are to be used for enriched text in forms where application software may enhance the appearance of the text, but such software must not be required in order to get the general idea of the content.
 Possible subtypes thus include any readable word processor format.
-A very simple and portable subtype, richtext, is defined in this document. - multipart -- data consisting of multiple parts of independent data types.
+A very simple and portable subtype, richtext, was defined in RFC 1341, with a future revision expected. - multipart -- data consisting of multiple parts of independent data types.
 Four initial subtypes are defined, including the primary "mixed" subtype, "alternative" for representing the same data in multiple formats, "parallel" for parts intended to be viewed simultaneously, and "digest" for multipart entities in which each part is of type "message". - message -- an encapsulated message.
-A body of Content-Type "message" is itself a fully formatted RFC 822 conformant message which may contain its own different Content-Type header field.
+A body of Content-Type "message" is itself all or part of a fully formatted RFC 822 conformant message which may contain its own different Content-Type header field.
 The primary subtype is "rfc822".
 The "partial" subtype is defined for partial messages, to permit the fragmented transmission of bodies that are thought to be too large to be passed through mail transport facilities.
 Another subtype, "External-body", is defined for specifying large bodies by reference to an external data source.

 - image -- image data.
 Image requires a display device (such as a graphical display, a printer, or a FAX machine) to view the information.
 Initial subtypes are defined for two widely-used image formats, jpeg and gif. - audio -- audio data, with initial subtype "basic".
 Audio requires an audio output device (such as a speaker or a telephone) to "display" the contents. - video -- video data.
 Video requires the capability to display moving images, typically including specialized hardware and software.
 The initial subtype is "mpeg". - application -- some other kind of data, typically either uninterpreted binary data or information to be processed by a mail-based application.
 The primary subtype, "octet-stream", is to be used in the case of uninterpreted binary data, in which case the simplest recommended action is to offer to write the information into a file for the user.
-Two additional subtypes, "ODA" and "PostScript", are defined for transporting ODA and PostScript documents in bodies.
-Other expected uses for "application" include spreadsheets, data for mail-based scheduling systems, and languages for "active" (computational) email.
-(Note that active entails several securityconsiderations, email which are discussed later in this memo, particularly in the context of application/PostScript.)
+An additional subtype, "PostScript", is defined for transporting PostScript documents in bodies.
+Other expected uses for "application" include spreadsheets, data for mailbased scheduling systems, and languages for "active" (computational) email.
+(Note that active email and other application data may entail several security considerations, which are discussed later in this memo, particularly in the context of application/PostScript.)

 Default RFC 822 messages are typed by this protocol as plain text in the US-ASCII character set, which can be explicitly specified as "Content-type: text/plain; charset=us-ascii".
-If no Content-Type is specified, either by error or by an older user agent, this default is assumed.
+If no Content-Type is specified, this default is assumed.
 In the presence of a MIME-Version header field, a receiving User Agent can also assume that plain US-ASCII text was the sender's intent.
 In the absence of a MIME-Version specification, plain US-ASCII text must still be assumed, but the sender's intent might have been otherwise.